shiftEscape/shiftEscape/README.md

 - ⚡️ [Creating Your First VSCode Extension Theme](https://dev.to/shiftescape/creating-your-first-vscode-extension-9d4)

 ## 🔬 Current Deep Dives
+> Beyond work, I delve into the open-source world, contributing as I can and fuel my curiosity through constant learning.

 - 🤖 **`A.I. (of course!)`**
 - **Firebase Extensions**